Iowa's Top Volunteers to be Honored

-DES MOINES, Iowa – Governor Kim Reynolds will induct the 2020 and 2021 Iowa Volunteer Hall of Fame members and present the Excellence in Mentoring awards to two individuals for their dedication and service as mentors and mentor advocates in their communities in an in-person ceremony to be held at the Iowa State Capitol building on Tuesday, September 7, 2021, at 2:30pm.
+DES MOINES, Iowa – Lt.
+Governor Adam Gregg will induct the 2022 Iowa Volunteer Hall of Fame members and present the Excellence in Mentoring awards to two individuals in a ceremony at the Iowa State Capitol building on Thursday, April 21 at 2:30pm.

 Being selected for the Iowa Volunteer Hall of Fame is the most prestigious state-level honor volunteers can receive as recognition of extraordinary donations of volunteer service to their communities.
-The 2020 and 2021 Iowa Volunteer Hall of Fame inductees include:
+The 2022 Iowa Volunteer Hall of Fame inductees include:

 About Volunteer Iowa